 To sustain a performant flexible working culture for the long-term, your employees need efficient, secure, and appropriate tools.
 These should smooth the path for them to deliver optimal work, keep channels of communication fluid and open, and allow access to all the resources they would have if they were working in the office.

-The M365 platform – including Teams, Stream, Office and Outlook, among many other apps – can provide just those characteristics.
-Scalable from small to enterprise in capability, the opportunities for sharing, building relationships and working together through M365 are endless.
-Securely managed in the MS Cloud, Planner and Teams work together to manage a simple to complex series of tasks.
+The Microsoft 365 platform – including Teams, Stream, Office and Outlook, among many other apps – can provide just those characteristics.
+Scalable from small to enterprise in capability, the opportunities for sharing, building relationships and working together through Microsoft 365 are endless.
+Securely managed in the Microsoft Cloud, Planner and Teams work together to manage a simple to complex series of tasks.
 Using content-rich cards with files, checklists and labels on Kanban boards your employees can share a view of status and progress regardless of location – or time zone.

 Two: Can you collaborate as well from home as you can in person?

 Our businesses run on collaboration.
 Working together to a common project goal, sharing ideas, managing people through a series of tasks – it’s all essential collaboration to help an organisation perform and an individual to feel like part of a team.